Ecological succession stages and processes with examples Upsc

 Ecological succession definition

-Ecological succession is a series of steps and a continuous process where life comes backs to normal, evolves in a given area with respect to changing environment.
+Ecological succession is a series of steps and a continuous process where life comes back to normal, and evolves in a given area concerning changing environment.

-Or Simply, It is the process by which the structure of a biological community evolves over time in a particular area.
+Simply, It is the process by which the structure of a biological community evolves in a particular area.

 There are two types of Succession one is Primary and another one is secondary succession.